 Our facilities in Israel have received Approved Enterprise status which entitles us to receive certain tax benefits.
 We currently have three active plans, two Approved Enterprises under the Alternative Benefits Programs (Plans 3-4 and Plan 5) and one Benefited Enterprise (Plan 6), granting us a package of benefits, subject to compliance with applicable requirements.
-Under Plan 3-4 (benefit period starting 2003), we were entitled to an exemption from corporate income tax on undistributed profits for a period of two years following implementation of the plan and to a reduced tax rate of between 10% and 25% (depending on the level of foreign investment) for an additional thirteen years thereafter.
+Under Plan 3-4 (benefit period starting 2003), we were entitled to an exemption from corporate income tax on undistributed profits for a period of two years following implementation of the plan and to a reduced tax rate of between 10% and 25% (depending on the level of foreign investment) for an additional 13 years thereafter.
 Under Plan 5 (benefit period starting 2007), we were entitled to an exemption from corporate income tax on undistributed profits for a period of two years following implementation of such plan and to a reduced tax rate of 10% to 25% (depending on the level of foreign investment) for eight additional years thereafter.
-We filed a request for an additional five years of reduced tax rate of 10% to 25% (depending on the level of foreign investment) for eight additional years thereafter.
-We filed a nexemption from corporate income tax on undistributed profits for a period starting 2010), we were entitled to an exemption from corporate income tax on undistributed profits for a period starting 2010), we were entitled to an exemption from corporate income tax on undistributed profits for a period starting 2010), we were entitled to an exemption from corporate income tax on undistributed profits for a period of two years and a reduced tax rate of 10% to 25% (depending on the level of foreign investment) for eight additional years thereafter.
+We filed a request for an additional five years of reduced tax rates for such plan.
+Approval is still pending.
+Under Plan 6 (benefit period starting 2010), we were entitled to an exemption from corporate income tax on undistributed profits for a period of two years and a reduced tax rate of 10% to 25% (depending on the level of foreign investment) for eight additional years thereafter.